Minnie Palmer: Career

-Palmer debuted on Broadway in 1876.
+Palmer began her career as an actress while a teenager; making her first appearances in Baltimore, Maryland in smaller parts at the Ford's Grand Opera House and the Abbey Theater.
+Her first larger role was in Le Pavillon Rouge at the Park Theatre, Brooklyn on June 8, 1874; a performance sometimes credited as her stage debut.
+She debuted on Broadway in 1876.
 Her Broadway credits included Lightnin (1918), My Partner (1879), and Baby (1878).
 Other productions in which she acted were The Day After the Wedding, The Little Rebel, and The Cricket on the Hearth.